-Table of Contents THE COMPANY HAS MADE, AND MAY IN THE FUTURE MAKE, ACQUISITIONS, WHICH INVOLVE NUMEROUS RISKS.
+THE COMPANY HAS MADE, AND MAY IN THE FUTURE MAKE, ACQUISITIONS, WHICH INVOLVE NUMEROUS RISKS.

 The Company's business is highly competitive, and as such, its growth is dependent upon market growth and its ability to enhance its existing products, introduce new products on a timely basis and expand its distribution channels and professional services organization.
 One of the ways the Company has addressed and will continue to address these issues is through acquisitions of other companies.
+On February 1, 2010, the Company completed a tender offer for Xenos Group Inc. ("Xenos").

-Generally, acquisitions involve numerous risks, including the following:
+Generally, acquisitions (including that of Xenos) involve numerous risks, including the following:

-- The benefits of the acquisition not materializing as planned or not materializing within the time periods or to the extent anticipated; - The Company's ability to manage acquired entities' people and processes that are headquartered in separate geographical locations from the Company's headquarters; - The possibility that the Company will pay more than the value it derives from the acquisition; - Difficulties in integration of the operations, technologies, and products of the acquired companies; - The assumption of certain known and unknown liabilities of the acquired companies; - Difficulties in retaining key relationships with customers, partners and suppliers of the acquired company; - The risk of diverting management's attention from normal daily operations of the business; - The Company's ability to issue new releases of the acquired company's products on existing or other platforms; - Negative impact to the Company's financial condition and results of operations and the potential write down of impaired goodwill and intangible assets resulting from combining the acquired company's financial condition and results of operations with its financial statements; - Risks of entering markets in which the Company has no or limited direct prior experience; and - The potential loss of key employees of the acquired company.
+- The benefits of the acquisition not materializing as planned or not materializing within the time periods or to the extent anticipated; - The Company's ability to manage acquired entities' people and processes that are headquartered in separate geographical locations from the Company's headquarters; - The possibility that the Company will pay more than the value it derives from the acquisition; - Difficulties in integration of the operations, technologies, and products of the acquired companies; - The assumption of certain known and unknown liabilities of the acquired companies; - Difficulties in retaining key relationships with customers, partners and suppliers of the acquired company-specifically in the case of Xenos the loss of recurring revenue from multiple subsidiaries of one large multi-national organization or the ability to sell and support certain third party software. - The risk of diverting management's attention from normal daily operations of the business; - The Company's ability to issue new releases of the acquired company's products on existing or other platforms; - Negative impact to the Company's financial condition and results of operations and the potential write down of impaired goodwill and intangible assets resulting from combining the acquired company's financial condition and results of operations with its financial statements; - · Risks of entering markets in which the Company has no or limited direct prior experience; and - The potential loss of key employees of the acquired company.